Sampaguitas/eslint-plugin-codesink/README.md

     ecmaVersion: 'latest',
   },
   plugins: [
-    //this adds codeskink to your list of plugins 'eslint-plugin-codesink',
+    //add codeskink to your list of plugins 'eslint-plugin-codesink',
   ],
-  extends: [
-    //unable all codesink recomented rules
-    'plugin:codesink/recommended',
-  ],
   rules: {
-    //or add specific rules to your project here 'codesink/no-hardcoded-credentials': 2,
+    //add specific rules to your project here 'codesink/no-eval-injection': 2,
+    'codesink/no-set-timeout-injection': 2,
+    'codesink/no-hardcoded-credentials': 2,
   },
 };